Kvalifik/how-we-work/how-we-use-shopify.md

 We can also work on Development Stores.
 These aren't owned by a Client, don't cost anything and aren't indexed by Google.
 As Partners, we can create as many of these as we want, and transfer them to a client once everything is ready to go.

+For Development stores, an owner account will be created, with the default email set to 'services+shopify@kvalifik.dk'.

+After creation, it's crucial to change this e-mail.

-For Development stores, it's crucial *not* to set the e-mail to 'services+shopify@kvalifik.dk'.
-Any other e-mail is fine.
-We prefer to use the format 'services+[CUSTOMER NAME]@kvalifik.dk' for easier handling.
+This is because we use 'services+shopify@kvalifik.dk' for our generic developer *staff* account, which needs to be added to the store.
+Shopify doesn't support having an owner and a staff account with the same email, so the owner account's mail needs changing.
+We prefer to use the format 'services+[CUSTOMER NAME/PROJECT NAME]@kvalifik.dk' for easier handling.

 ## Themes